Appliance technician students learning how to disassemble and repair microwaves at Herzing College Toronto

 Data from the Ontario government shows that the number of online job postings for appliance servicers and repairers has been increasing for several years.

 The future career outlook is just as promising.
-The provincial government estimates that jobs for appliance techs will grow at an above-average rate of 14 to 15% between 2021 and 2025.
+The provincial government estimates that jobs for appliance techs will continue to grow at an above-average rate through 2025.

 And the technicians who fill those roles will need to keep up with the latest tools and technologies.